prinzstani/CookieBot/README.md

 * Step 9: get the golden sugar lump: about three more years

 With the current design of the game, the first 7 steps take about two months.
 The last two steps take together five years on average, and two years minimum.
-This is considered not good in terms of game dynamics, and the playthrough will cheat sugar lumps in the end phase.
-In particular, it will divide the ripening time for sugar lumps by 60, which makes it appear with as many minutes as it would have hours otherwise.
-With this cheat, the last two steps will take up to two months.
+This is considered not good in terms of game dynamics, and therefore the playthrough will cheat sugar lumps in the end phase.
+In particular, it will divide the ripening time for sugar lumps by 60.
+This way the ripening time is in minutes instead of hours.
+With this cheat, the last two steps will take approximately two months.

 # Usage